cyberjso/sandbox/ansible/mesos-master/README.md

 # Apache Mesos Provisioning

 This project aims to provision everything needed in order to run Apache Mesos in a cluster topology.
 The recipes currently assumes  Zookeeper an Mesos master are running on the same machine, but they can be easily refactored in order to do differently.
 It's needed have ansible up and running before use It.
-I'd adivce follow this tutorial. http://docs.ansible.com/intro_getting_started.html
+I'd advice follow this tutorial. http://docs.ansible.com/intro_getting_started.html

 ## Pre conditions
 * Ubuntu 14.04